 This is the tiny hamlet of Kilmuir.
-Actually finding it via the maze of single track roads on this side of the A9 takes some doing, but if you've got a good map and know how to read it, it's only a short distance from the new junction on the A9 near North Kessock and around the flank of Ord Hill to Kilmuir.
+Actually finding it via the maze of single track roads on the north side of the A9 takes some doing, but if you've got a good map and know how to read it, it's only about three miles from the junction on the A9 near North Kessock and around the flank of Ord Hill to Kilmuir.
+(Continues below images...)

 This leads you to the remains of Kilmuir Church.
 This was probably built in the late 1400s, and ceased being used in 1764.
 It was then converted into a burial vault and enclosure in the 1800s.
 Today it is difficult to believe you are looking at a church, so deeply overgrown is it with ivy.